CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 ## Motivation

-Imagine that you want to train a classifier on data looking like
+Imagine that you want to train a classifier on data looking like this
 ```json
 {
   "services": [